NatalieAnselmi/Fiji-Macro-MGV/README.md

 All images were analyszed in Fiji ver 2.9.0

-These codes were run as startup macros (Plugins -> Macros -> Startup Macros)
+These codes were run as startup macros (Code was added to [Plugins -> Macros -> Startup Macros] and then run from the Plugins -> Macros dropdown)